Environment-Adaptive Covariate Selection: Learning When to Use Spurious Correlations for Out-of-Distribution Prediction: Empirical Studies

-\item \textit{ICP.} For each nonempty subset of the four covariates, we test invariance across days using an $F$-test that compares a model with day indicators to one without them.
-A subset is considered invariant if the $p$-value exceeds a threshold.
-This threshold is tuned by CV over the training days.
-Given the tuned threshold, the final predictor set is the intersection of all passing subsets, or the intercept-only model if none pass.
-A linear model is then fit on the training data with this selected set and evaluated on the test days.
+\item \textit{Lasso, anchor regression, and ICP.} The lasso penalty and the anchor robustness parameter (day indicators as anchors) are tuned by CV.
+ICP tests each nonempty covariate subset for invariance across days with an $F$-test and predicts from the intersection of the invariant subsets, or the intercept-only model if none pass.
+Tuning grids are deferred to \Cref{sec:implementation}.

-\item \textit{EACS.} The adaptive selector operates on the fixed set of $16$ subset-specific linear regressors.
-For each environment, it predicts which subset of the four weather variables should be used for that day.

-For each training day, we compute summary statistics consisting of sample means, sample SDs, and pairwise partial correlations among the four covariates.
-These summaries serve as input for logistic regression, random forest, and neural network selectors.
-In contrast, the DeepSets model takes the covariate matrix as input, and a permutation-invariant network learns an embedding for each environment directly.

-We train four multiclass classifiers (logistic regression, random forests, neural networks, and DeepSets) to predict the best-subset label for each training day.
-Hyperparameters within each selector family are chosen via CV on the training days.
-For each outer fold, we use the selector family and configuration with the lowest inner-fold validation error as the adaptive selector and evaluate it on the hold-out block.
+\item \textit{EACS.} The adaptive selector chooses among the $16$ subset-specific linear predictors above, predicting from each day's covariates which subset of the four weather variables to use.
+For each training day, we compute summary statistics (including sample means, sample SDs, and pairwise partial correlations of the four covariates) that serve as input to the logistic regression, random forest, and neural network selectors; the DeepSets selector instead takes the covariate matrix directly and learns a permutation-invariant environment embedding.
+Each of the four selector families is trained to predict the best-subset label, with hyperparameters chosen by CV on the training days.
+For each outer fold, the family and configuration with the lowest inner-fold validation error is used as the adaptive selector and evaluated on the held-out block.